 Elmer M., who took numerous French classes at PCC, was in France when the French and Francophone Club Zoom invited him to come and talk about his TAPIF experience.
 He created a PPT to present his life in Southwest France.
 Please check out the video about his experience with TAPIF.

-The PCC French Department offers the Work & Study Scholarship that David Cuatt and Kris Pillon have generously provided to help our students have a study abroad experience.
+The PCC French Department offers the Work & Study Award that David Cuatt and Kris Pillon have generously provided to help our students have a study abroad experience.

 Should you be interested in applying for the TAPIF program or if you know someone is, visit the TAPIF website.